MSE-Web-Team/css-cleanup-helper/README.md

 6. Run the commands in the Commands section

 # Commands -
-## Feel free to progam more commands in csscleanup/apps/scraper/management/commands
 ### Convert website into database entries (IF YOU DONT HAVE DATABASE)

 `python manage.py scrape --base-url https://education.byu.edu`